c4nkn/pylite/README.md

 <h1 align="center">PyLite</h1>
 <p align="center">Open-source, lightweight, modern looking IDE for Python.</p>

-> Hey, this project is under development rn.
-So, there might be bugs, errors, etc.
+⚠️ You are not allowed to distribute or sell any modified version of this project without crediting the original authors.
+Also this project is under development so there might be bugs, errors, problems etc.

 ## Installation & Usage
 ```